Rappsilber-Laboratory/xiRT/documentation/source/usage.rst

 '''''''''''''''''
 xiRT supports multiple types of transfer-learning capabilities.
-For instance, training the exact same architecture (dimensions, sequence lengths) on a data set (e.g. BS3 crosslinked) and then fine tune the learned weights on the actual data set (e.g. DSS crosslinked).
+For instance, training the exact same architecture (dimensions, sequence lengths) on a data set (e.g. BS3 crosslinked) and then fine tune the learned weights on the actual data set (e.g. DSS crosslinked) is possible.
 This requires a simple change in the learning (-l parameter) config.
 The *pretrained_model* parameter needs to be adapted for the location of the weights file from the BS3 model.
 Another option is to change the underlying model even more.
 This might be necessary when the